itzg/docker-minecraft-server/README.md

 ## Running a Purpur server

-A [Purpur](https://purpur.pl3x.net/) server, which is "a fork of Paper, Tuinity and Airplane with the goal of providing new and interesting configuration options".
+A [Purpur](https://purpur.pl3x.net/) server, which is "a fork of Paper, Tuinity, Airplane with the goal of providing new and interesting configuration options".

     -e TYPE=PURPUR